 Please sign up for as many AR spots as you do center referee spots

-If you are a coach (or assistant coach) please do not sign up to officiate in the flight that you are coaching in
+If you are a coach (or assistant coach), do not officiate in the flight that you are coaching in

 Make sure you can get to your venue with plenty of buffer time (20-30 before kick-off).
 Most fields are within 5-15 minutes of each other, but parking might be tough at some times, so consider staying at a single venue for a while, rather than bouncing around. (take a look at the Game Length info below)

 16U/19U center referee positions will be assigned, as will many Semi-final, and all Final spots.
-Please send a note to email@example.com if you are interested in any of these spots.
-Please include your badge level.
+Please send a note to firstname.lastname@example.org if you are interested in any of these spots.
+Please include your badge level and an estimate of your experience.
 You can request specific games, or better yet, provide more general info such as: “Free all day Sat and Sun, except for the times listed below when my child plays, no more than 2 games/day.”
 We will assign as many of Bracket 16U/19U spots as possible before the schedule opens — so that you know which ones you have and can self-assign for other games around those.

 Feel free to remove yourself from games, if you do this a week before the tournament - no issue, but as it gets closer to the weekend please use more discretion.